 Cigar was given a nice break when he returned to the U.S. Paulson and Mott decided to bring him back to the races for the Massachusetts Handicap on the first day in June.
 Cigar ran his usual precision race in taking the lead around the far turn and pulling away from the field for a two and one half length victory in the nine furlong race.
 Next up would be a new race to be run at Arlington Park in Chicago, the inaugural Citation Challenge.

 The race carried a purse of over one million dollars and attracted the likes of Unbridled’s Song, Eltish and Dramatic Gold.
 Sitting a little further back than usual, Bailey had Cigar ready to pounce around the far turn like he enjoys and Cigar won by a commanding three and one half lengths.
-He had now equaled a legend for a legendary record.
+He had now equalled a legend for a legendary record, in a race named after the legend he equalled.
 Cigar had won his sixteenth consecutive race.

 The grade one Pacific Classic run at beautiful Del Mar on the pacific coast near San Diego was the next port of call for Cigar.
 The ten furlong race is one of the highlight events on the track’s racing calendar and has been contested by many of the top stars in training over the years.
 Paulson was a California resident and after having won the Hollywood Gold Cup the year before, he set his sights on the Del Mar feature event.

 Many eastern based horses have had their troubles adapting to west coast tracks in the past.
 The dirt tracks in California especially have harder footing and quite different to eastern dirt tracks.
 Legends like Kelso, Seattle Slew and more have come to California looking to add some very important races to their list of accomplishments only to be taken down.
 The latest superstar on the planet would succumb to the “California Comeupance” in his next race.